SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Comparison to and NVFP4

-We compare additional metrics against NVFP4 on the OpenSora and UCF-101 prompt sets in Table~\ref{tab:nvfp4_vs_semantic_additional}.
-Both are evaluated with the same block size and without any additional techniques (i.e., activation decomposition or SeDA) to ensure comparable effective bit-width.
-Although a block size of 32 on the UCF-101 dataset is less favorable to \formatname, \formatname generally shows a feature distribution closer to FP16 while also outperforming NVFP4 on the other metrics overall.
+We compare \formatname against NVFP4 on additional metrics using the t2v\_sample and UCF-101 prompt sets in Table~\ref{tab:nvfp4_vs_semantic_additional}.
+Both are evaluated with the same block size and without activation decomposition or SeDA to ensure a fair comparison at the same effective bit-width.
+Although a block size of 32 on the UCF-101 dataset is less favorable for \formatname, it outperforms NVFP4 in most cases.